Fluorine compounds: Reactivity

 Reactions with elemental fluorine are often sudden or explosive.
 Many substances that are generally regarded as unreactive, such as powdered steel, glass fragments, and asbestos fibers, are readily consumed by cold fluorine gas.
 Wood and even water burn with flames when subjected to a jet of fluorine, without the need for a spark.

 Reactions of elemental fluorine with metals require diverse conditions that depend on the metal.
 Often, the metal (such as aluminium, iron, or copper) must be powdered because many metals passivate by forming protective layers of the metal fluoride that resist further fluoridation.
 The alkali metals can react with fluorine explosively, while the alkaline earth metals react not quite as aggressively.
 The noble metals ruthenium, rhodium, palladium, platinum, and gold react least readily, requiring pure fluorine gas at 300–450 °C (575–850 °F).

 Fluorine reacts explosively with hydrogen in a manner similar to that of alkali metals.
 The halogens react readily with fluorine gas as does the heavy noble gas radon.
-The heavier noble gases xenon and krypton can be made to react with fluorine under special conditions, while argon will undergo chemical transformations only with hydrogen fluoride.
+The lighter noble gases xenon and krypton can be made to react with fluorine under special conditions, while argon will undergo chemical transformations only with hydrogen fluoride.
 Nitrogen, with its very stable triple bonds, requires electric discharge and high temperatures to combine with fluorine directly.